-3. BACKGROUND
+4. BACKGROUND

-3.1 The proposed Statement of Principles is to come into effect from 31st January 2019, pending approval from Licensing Committee and Full Cabinet.

-The Statement of Principles is the policy framework which sets out the expectations of the Licensing Authority in matters relevant to the Gambling Act 2005.
-(The title 'Statement of Principles' is used to differentiate the document from the Licensing Policy which refers specifically to matters determined under the Licensing Act 2003).

-There is a statutory requirement to review the Statement of Principles on a 3 yearly basis and the current statement has therefore been subject to review.

-The process for the review is very prescriptive, in that the Gambling Commission have set out in their Statutory Guidance both the format and content of the Statement of Principles.
+- 4.1 The proposed Statement of Principles is to come into effect from 31st January 2019, pending approval from full Council. - 4.2 The Statement of Principles is the policy framework which sets out the expectations of the Licensing Authority in matters relevant to the Gambling Act 2005.
+(The title 'Statement of Principles' is used to differentiate the document from the Licensing Policy which refers specifically to matters determined under the Licensing Act 2003). - 4.3 There is a statutory requirement to review the Statement of Principles on a 3 yearly basis and the current statement has therefore been subject to review. - 4.4 The process for the review is very prescriptive, in that the Gambling Commission has set out in their Statutory Guidance both the format and content of the Statement of Principles.
 Whilst it is recognised that the position of respective Licensing Authorities may vary according to the local needs of their area, the format of all policy statements will essentially be the same.
 This is considered to be in the interest of the trade to enable there to be effective assessment of the policy documents and ease of comparison between authorities.

-3.2 Statement Review:
+4.5 Statement Review:

-The gambling trade in Rhondda Cynon Taf is very well regulated.
+- 4.6 The gambling trade in Rhondda Cynon Taf is very well regulated.
 The trade is essentially static, with little change in trading position from month to month.
 Complaints are minimal; licence changes are rare and to date there have been no contested applications which have required determination by the Licensing Committee.
-As a consequence there is a 'light touch' approach to enforcement.

-The Licensing Authority does however; work closely with the Gambling Commission in respect of complaints received, legislative change and best practice which may impact on gambling activity in our communities.

-In view of the foregoing and having considered the very limited amendments to the legislation in the past three years, it is considered that the current Statement of Principles continues to be fit for purpose.

-It has however been reviewed to take account of legislative change and best practice.
+As a consequence there is a 'light touch' approach to enforcement. - 4.7 The Licensing Authority does, however, work closely with the Gambling Commission in respect of complaints received, legislative change and best practice which may impact on gambling activity in our communities. - 4.8 In view of the foregoing and having considered the very limited amendments to the legislation in the past three years, it is considered that the current Statement of Principles continues to be fit for purpose. - 4.9 It has, however, been reviewed to take account of legislative change and best practice.
 Such changes do not substantially affect the position of the Licensing Authority in the manner in which it regulates gambling activity in the public interest in Rhondda Cynon Taf.

-The structure of the document differs slightly from the previous Statement of Principle, mainly to bring in line with those of other councils.
-Therefore it is difficult to highlight all amendments hence no highlighting of changes.
+4.10 The structure of the document differs slightly from the previous Statement of Principles, mainly to bring in line with those of other Councils.